Three Mindfulness Practices That Help Troubled Teens

 Gordon can relate to the struggles that the teens at RedCliff Ascent experience.
 He went through many of his own struggles when he was younger.

 “I lived the majority of my life trying to find myself through understanding the world.
 So, I did not understand myself or the world or my relationship to it and life was confusing.
 I didn’t see what other people saw.
-I sought relief from my anxieties and emotions primarily through drugs and alcohol,”
+I sought relief from my anxieties and emotions primarily through drugs and alcohol,” he says.

 Gordon was able to transform his life by following a combination 12 step program, and mindfulness practice.
 He credits mindfulness with helping him find lasting satisfaction in his life.